-Now another study has found that minority women, especially black and American Indian/Alaska Native women, are more likely to be diagnosed with more advanced stage breast cancer as well as receive treatment below the standard of care than white women.
+Now another study has found that minority women, especially Black and American Indian/Alaskan Native women, are more likely to be diagnosed with more advanced stage breast cancer as well as receive treatment below the standard of care than white women.

 The study was published online on Oct.
 13, 2015 by the journal Cancer Epidemiology, Biomarkers & Prevention.
 Read the abstract of “Racial Disparities in Breast Cancer Diagnosis and Treatment by Hormone Receptor and HER2 Status.”

 To do the study, the researchers looked at information in the SEER database, a large registry of cancer cases from sources throughout the United States maintained by the National Institutes of Health.

 The researchers looked at information from about 102,064 women diagnosed with invasive breast cancer between 2010 and 2011, including:

 The researchers also looked at the characteristics of the cancer the women were diagnosed with, as well as treatments, including: